Keith Henson: Druid prank

 Henson was known at the University of Arizona as one of the founders of the Druid Student Center, where a campus humor newspaper, The Frumious Bandersnatch was published in the late 1960s.
 He cited an incident while he was a student as a good example of memetic replication.
 When someone asked him to fill in a form which required him to disclose his religious affiliations, he wrote Druid.
 His prank was soon noticed by other students and before long almost 20% of the student body had registered themselves as Reform Druids, Orthodox Druids, Members of the Church of the nth Druid, Zen Druids, Latter-Day Druids and so on.
 The university was forced to remove the religious affiliation question.

 Analog engineering

-After graduation, Henson went to work for Burr-Brown Research, now merged into Texas Instruments, in Tucson, Arizona.
+After graduation, Henson went to work for Burr-Brown Research, later merged into Texas Instruments, in Tucson, Arizona.
 He worked on extremely low distortion quadrature oscillators and nonlinear function modules (multipliers, vector adders and root-mean-square).
 His first patent was a design for a 4-quadrant log-antilog multiplier.
 He claims to have been fired from an unnamed company in 1972 for refusing to certify an electronic module for a nuclear power plant that failed to meet a required MTBF specification.
 Henson set up his own company, Analog Precision Inc., to produce specialized computer interface equipment and related industrial control devices.

 Henson married his first wife, Carolyn Meinel, in 1967 and divorced in 1981.